5 Examples of Excellent SaaS Customer Referral Programs (+What Referral SaaS To Use)

 Yet, the company continues to grow.
 By incentivizing their customers to refer and recommend the service, Uber (and similar concept models such as Lyft) is likely to soon be the primary method for private, third-party transportation.

 A key feature of the Uber customer referral program is that referring others to use Uber is profoundly simple for customers, being that it is already an app in their hand.
 Uber even built their “Free Rides” referral program into the main menu of the app.
-Not only does the referrer receive a ride credit when the referred party signs up for an Uber account, but the new customer starts off with a free ride credit as well.
+Not only does the referrer receive a ride credit when a new user signs up for an Uber account, but the new customer starts off with a free ride credit as well.

 While Uber is still fighting a costly, multi-million dollar legal battle in many cities and American states, its public popularity continues to grow (71% of all third-party rides in San Francisco!) through its referral program, keeping the company afloat while they spend millions on lobbying expenses.

 Like Dropbox, Evernote is not an inherently sexy SaaS enterprise.
-The note-taking and organizing software (wow, it’s boring just even typing the words “note taking”) does not exactly scream “hey, look at me!”
+The note-taking and organizing software does not exactly scream “hey, look at me!”
 So how did the company leap from 100,000 users at launch in 2008 to over 100,000,000 users and a current valuation of $1 billion?

 According to CEO Phil Libin, the customer referral program they designed has been a major asset to the company’s profitability.
-Out of the 100,000,000 users of Evernote, 13% were referred by other users.
+Out of the 100,000,000 users of Evernote, 13% came from the referral program.
 “We don’t pay money for users,” says Libin.
 No money is spent on advertising or SEO, dramatically cutting costs.
 Libin is quick to point out how word-of-mouth has been primarily responsible for the company’s sizeable growth and financial success.

 Evernote is a free SaaS tool, with an Evernote Premium version available, that has enhanced features and storage, which users can pay $5 a month to access.
 However, with every referral a user makes, they amass credits towards accessing the premium level free of charge.